DanaRotaienko/translator_mobile/README.md

-# final_project
+# final_project Name

-A new Flutter project.
+Tartu NLP Translator

-## Getting Started
+## Description

-This project is a translation mobile application that uses Tartu NLP Translator API's.
+This project is a translation mobile application.
+It uses Tartu NLP Translator API and has a connection to SQLite database.